-The Company entered into a binding term sheet with OBL, a wholly-owned subsidiary of Osisko Gold Royalties for a stream on the metals produced from Tintic for total cash consideration of US\$20 million.
+The Company entered into a binding term sheet with OBL for a stream on the metals produced from Tintic for total cash consideration of US\$20 million.
 Under the terms of the Stream, the Company will deliver to OBL 2.5% of all metals produced from Tintic at a purchase price of 25% of the relevant spot metal price.
 Once 27,150 ounces of refined gold have been delivered, the Stream rate will decrease to 2.0% of all metals produced.
-Closing of the Stream is expected to take place in the third quarter of 2022 and is subject to customary closing conditions, including receipt of applicable regulatory and stock exchange approvals.
-The proceeds from the Stream will be used to advance the development of Tintic.
+Closing of the Stream occurred in the third quarter of 2022 and the proceeds from the Stream are being used to advance the development of Tintic.